 }

-• Users can manually add PWAs to home screen
+- Users can add PWAs to their home screen manually.

 function showIOSInstallInstructions() {